SRON-Earth/Balsa/Documentation/BalsaManual.md

 These tools are built and installed as part of a standard [Balsa installation process](#installation).

-The Balsa package also provides **classifiert**, a Python utility for evaulating the performance (runtime, memory-usage, predictive power, etc.) of Balsa, and of other implementations of the RandomForest algorithm, for the purpose of comparison.
-It is located in the Tools directory of the package.

 <a name="theoryandterminology"></a>
 ## Theory and Terminology [(top)](#tableofcontents)